tdegeus/HDF5pp/docs/usage.rst

       #include <HDF5pp.h>
       #include <cppmat/cppmat.h>

-Writing matrices of arbitrary dimensions can be done as follows:
+Writing and reading matrices of arbitrary dimensions can be done as follows:

 .. code-block:: cpp